Eastern District of California Local Rules and Judge Filing Requirements

 Briefs must use 12 pt font; footnotes no more than 2 sizes smaller; sans serif fonts encouraged.

-Briefs must use minimum 12 pt font size, including footnotes.
+All briefs must use minimum 12-point font for all text including footnotes.

 - Judge Daniel J. Calabretta